Helly meets Garside and Artin: Weak Garside groups act on Helly graphs

 \begin{remark} The simple connectedness of $F(Y)$ above be can alternatively deduced from \cite[Corollary~7.6]{bessis2006garside}, where Bessis considers a graph $\Gamma$ on $\G_{x\to}$ such that two vertices are adjacent if they differ by a simple morphism in $\C$.
 It is proved that the flag complex $F(\Gamma)$ is contractible.
 As $\Gamma$ is a proper subgraph of $Y$, it is not hard to deduce the simply-connectedness of $F(Y)$.
 The definition of $\Gamma$ goes back to work of Bestvina \cite{Bestvina1999} in the case of spherical Artin groups, and Charney-Meier-Whittlesey \cite{charney2004bestvina} in the case of Garside group. \end{remark}

-For a braid group $G$, Theorem~\ref{t:Garside Helly} products many different Helly graphs (hence injective metric spaces) where $G$ acts geometrically.
-One can choose different Garside structures on $G$, either we use the interval $[1,\Delta^k]$ as a cell, or we use the dual Garside structure \cite{birman1998new,bessisdual}.
-Or one can apply combinatorial operations to Helly graphs --- e.g.\ taking the Rips complex or the face complex --- to obtain a new Helly graph (see \cite{Helly}).
+For a braid group $G$, Theorem~\ref{t:Garside Helly} gives rise to many different Helly graphs (hence injective metric spaces) upon which $G$ acts geometrically.
+One can choose different Garside structures on $G$: either we use the interval $[1,\Delta^k]$ as a cell, or we use the dual Garside structure \cite{birman1998new,bessisdual}.
+One can also apply some combinatorial operations to a Helly graph --- e.g.\ taking the Rips complex or the face complex --- in order to obtain a new Helly graph (see \cite{Helly}).